AzeemIdrisi/PhoneSploit-Pro/README.md

 __PhoneSploit Pro__ does not need any installation and runs directly using `python3`

+> **PhoneSploit Pro** requires Python version 3.10 or above.
+Please update Python before running the program to meet the requirement.

 #### On Linux / macOS :

 Make sure all the [required](https://github.com/AzeemIdrisi/PhoneSploit-Pro#requirements) software are installed.